PowToon/Powtoon-Programming-Guide/react/README.md

   }
   ```
   It is the shortest in terms of lines of code.

 * A Pure Component is a component that launches a shallow compare inside it's
 [`ShouldComponentUpdate()`](https://facebook.github.io/react/docs/react-component.html#shouldcomponentupdate).
 It is the fastest of the three.
-[Yes. faster then stateless components](https://medium.com/modus-create-front-end-development/component-rendering-performance-in-react-df859b474adc#.i6l3cqqzp).
+Yes- [it is faster then stateless components](https://medium.com/modus-create-front-end-development/component-rendering-performance-in-react-df859b474adc#.i6l3cqqzp).

 * A Regular React Component.
 It is the most flexible one.

-//TODO: when to use what
+//TODO: More guidelines will follow.
+For now, choose the component type you need based on the explanations above.

 ## Naming

-  - **Extensions**: Use `.jsx` extension for React components.
-  - **Filename**: Use PascalCase for filenames.
-E.g., `ReservationCard.jsx`.
-  - **Reference Naming**: Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)
+  - **Reference Naming**: Use PascalCase for React components and camelCase for their instances.

     ```jsx
     // bad